"My kid didn't have school today, but he still wanted to go to Hebrew School.

 Education takes many forms at Synagogue for the Arts, and is woven into the Synagogue's fabric.
 We have programs for adults, teens, youth and tots.

 We have an excellent Hebrew School for students from pre-K to 7th grade and those ready for their Bar/Bat Mitzvah study with the Rabbi.
-The Rabbi holds weekly Tanakh (Hebrew Bible) classes for adults.
+The Rabbi holds weekly Tanakh (Hebrew Bible) classes for adults, along with Parsha and Hebrew Reading for beginners.

 The congregation includes many who had little formal Jewish education prior to joining us.
 The High Holy Days Learner's Services provide a "way in" for those seeking greater understanding.
 The Rabbi is available to provide semi-formal sessions for adults looking for a better grounding.
 There have been crash courses in reading Hebrew.